Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Simulations

 The cost function is defined as $c(x,u) = C_{(xu)}$, that is the element at $[x,u]$ of the cost matrix:

-By design, the kernel is aperiodic and irreducible.
+By design, the kernel is aperiodic and irreducible (under any stationary control policy for a corresonding fully observable MDP).
 For a randomly and independently generated first action, $u_0$, the unique invariant distribution of $P(\cdot|x,u_0)$ is computed and used as the initial distribution for learning the best policy.
 For estimating the cost under this policy, $\pi_0$ is a predictor of the form in \eqref{recurrent_pi}.
 For quantization resolutions $n=\{1,...5\}$, the aforementioned Q-learning algorithm is applied and policies (after $\sim 10^6$ iterations or earlier convergence) are applied.
 We calculate the empirical expected discounted cost for the learned policy by running the simulation with a horizon $N =1000$ and averaging this cost over 1000 Monte-Carlo iterations.
 As the resolution of quantization increases, the cost decreases, as expected.
 The results are shown in Figure \ref{fig:beliefquantizationsim}.